ngageoint/hootenanny/README.md

     # Calculate the numerical average of all "accuracy" tags
     hoot stat -D tags.visitor.keys="accuracy" input.osm hoot::AverageNumericTagsVisitor

-    # Display the accuracy distribution for a map; output shows that 14 ways were found with an
+    # Display the accuracy distribution for a map; This output shows that 14 ways were found
-    # accuracy of 15 meters and the value of 15 meters represents 100% of the ways examined
+    # with an accuracy of 15 meters.
     hoot tag-accuracy-distribution input.osm

     15 : 14 (1)